 How to spot an onsen

 Onsen are not hard to see, once you know what to look for.
 They often have long drapes (noren) at the entrance and are often marked with a symbol that resembles a steam rising from a hot spring (♨) or the character 湯/ゆ.

 Before entering the facility

-"Onsen" can refer both to the hot spring itself as well as to the surrounding facilities - often part of a hotel or resort.
+"Onsen" can refer both to the hot spring itself and the surrounding facilities - often part of a hotel or resort.
 If you are making a day trip of things and have not made a reservation, you can usually pick up a ticket either from a vending machine or a person right near the building's entrance.

 Also, if you have luggage with you, you may ask the staff whether they can store the bags temporarily at the desk.
-Generally it is advisable not to bring a lot of bags unless you will be staying overnight however.
+Generally, it is advisable not to bring many bags unless you will be staying overnight.